Bg

 Note: Sleep needs vary by child and this chart should be viewed as an example.

-Those 15 month olds who have transitioned to a 1-nap schedule will need between 5 and 5.5 hours of awake time before their nap in order to be tired but not too tired.
+Those 15 month olds who have transitioned to a will need between 5 and 5.5 hours of awake time before their nap in order to be tired but not too tired.
 Most 15 month olds who are taking 2 naps per day sleep best with about 3.25 hours of awake time before the first nap and about 3.75 hours of awake time before their afternoon nap.

 At 15 months, we hope to see between 2 and 3 hours of total daytime sleep.
 For children who haven’t yet transitioned to 1 nap per day, it’s helpful to limit the first nap to 90 minutes.